Do I need a Family Lawyer?

 Take a moment to ponder this…

-Would Donald Trump ever take a life-changing decision about his family or corporate empire without first getting in-depth legal advice?
+Would Donald Trump ever make a life-changing decision about his family or corporate empire without first getting in-depth legal advice?

 Does Paul McCartney regret not taking advice to enter into a Pre-Nuptial Agreement with ex-wife Heather Mills?

-But before responding: “Well, they’re for the rich and famous, but what about me?”, doesn’t the fact that you might be of comparatively modest means make it even more critical that you don’t make decisions which can have a massive impact on your financial future without the benefit of at least basic legal advice?
+Before you respond: “Well, clearly family lawyers are for the rich and famous, but what about me?”, doesn’t the fact that you might be of comparatively modest means make it even more critical that you don’t make decisions which can have a massive impact on your financial future without the benefit of, at least basic, legal advice?

-The bottom line is, regardless of who you are or what your financial status might be, making uninformed decisions after your marriage or de facto relationship ends can cost you dearly – whether it’s a financial or emotional cost, or both.
+The bottom line is this: Regardless of who you are or what your financial status might be, making uninformed decisions after your marriage or de facto relationship ends can cost you dearly – whether it’s a financial or emotional cost, or both.

 As experienced family lawyers, time and again we see clients whose situations might have turned out very differently had they sought some initial legal advice at the time of separation, rather than waiting until “the horse had bolted”.